Arjdroid/the-droid-blog/content/post/raspberry-pi-nas/index.md

 public = yes
 ```

 Remember to replace `HDD100G` with the names that you have used.
-The writeable toggle is pretty self-explanatory, the create and directory mask values are values that allow all smb users to read, modify and delete the files on that drive, if you wish to set a different set of values for the masks, a quick [insert your preffered search engine]() search should help you out, although you should know that these masks should work perfectly fine for you.
+The writeable toggle is pretty self-explanatory, the create and directory mask values are values that allow all smb users to read, modify and delete the files on that drive, if you wish to set a different set of values for the masks, a quick [insert your preferred search engine]() search should help you out, although you should know that these masks should work perfectly fine for you.
 The public toggle means that in your LAN, the network location will be visible under the Pi's hostname, in this case, raspberrypi.

 Now, we need to add a password for the current smb share user, in this case, pi.
 This username and password will allow you to access the smb share files.
 To add a password to the current user, pi do this;